 Our leases require the lessee to pay for any damage to the container beyond normal wear and tear at the end of the lease term.
 We also offer a DPP pursuant to which the lessee pays a fee over the term of the lease (per diem) or a lump sum upon return of containers in exchange for not being charged for certain damages at the end of the lease term.
 This revenue is recognized as earned over the term of the lease.
 We do not recognize DPP revenue and related expense over the lease term for customers who are billed at the end of the lease term under the DPP or for other lessees who do not participate in the DPP.
-Based on past history, there is uncertainty as to collectability of these amounts from lessees who are billed at the end of the lease term because the amounts due under the DPP are typically re-negotiated at the end of the lease term is extended.
+Based on past history, there is uncertainty as to collectability of these amounts from lessees who are billed at the end of the lease term or the lease term is extended.